Lutz127/german-vocab-app/README.md

-# German Vocabulary App
+# VokabelMeister

-### This project is fully deployed at: https://german-vocab-app.onrender.com/
+### This project is fully deployed at: https://vokabelmeister.com/

 ## Description:

-**German Vocabulary App** is my CS50 Final Project: a full-stack, gamified learning platform built with Python (Flask), JavaScript, TailwindCSS, and PostgreSQL/SQLite.
+**VokabelMeister** is my CS50 Final Project: a full-stack, gamified learning platform built with Python (Flask), JavaScript, TailwindCSS, and PostgreSQL/SQLite.
 The goal of the project is to make learning German vocabulary feel interactive, rewarding, and competitive, more like playing a game rather than studying from a static list.

 This README describes how the application works, how the code is organized, and the design decisions that shaped the final result.